rajatdrinfosoft-web/Basic-website/README.md

 2. For a simple local server (recommended to preserve relative URLs and avoid CORS when testing):
    - Python 3: `python -m http.server 8000` (from the project directory), then open http://localhost:8000/
    - Node: `npx serve .`

+How to test the progressive demo
+1. Open `index-progressive.html` in a browser or run a local static server (recommended).
+2. Observe hero and key card images: a tiny placeholder is shown immediately, full responsive image loads and the blur is removed when the image finishes loading.
+3. For production use: generate WebP/AVIF variants and optionally progressive JPEGs on the server.

 Suggested next steps
 - Move the internal `<style>` into `assets/css/site.css` when styles grow.